 The basic rule is to base meals on starchy foods such as rice and pasta, with plenty of fruit and vegetables - and not too much fat, salt or sugar.
-This will give you all the nutrients you need, without the extra calories you don't.
+This will give you all the nutrients you need, without the extra calories.

 Tips to help you eat healthier

-Here are some handy tips to healthy eating:
+Here are some handy tips for healthy eating:

 - The trick to achieving a good balance is to plan ahead for your meals.

 - Try to cook from scratch, or use a combination of some fresh and some convenience foods, more often than relying on takeaways or ready meals.

 - Always include vegetables and starchy food at the main meal to provide satisfying portions without too much fat.

 - Write a shopping list based on your planned meals.